TakaakiU/takaakiu.github.io/_posts/2025-06-16-setup-analytics-searchconsole.markdown

 - **Sitemap submission fails**

-    Following [this article (in Japanese)](https://ikmnjrd.github.io/blog/google-search-console-regist), I tried to submit the sitemap in Google Search Console.
+    Following [this article (in Japanese)](https://ikmnjrd.github.io/blog/google-search-console-regist){:target="_blank" rel="noopener noreferrer"}, I tried to submit the sitemap in Google Search Console.
 The cause is unknown, but immediately after submission, the status became "Couldn't fetch."

     Since the sitemap submission in Google Search Console failed, I used the URL Inspection tool instead.